 Also know as Hollandaise

 Our title makes this sauce as un-intimidating as it really is.
-If you master the use of a double boiler (a pot in a pot over boiling water) you can make homemade English custard, great puddings AND hollandaise sauce, to name a few.
+This recipe will make you comfortable using a double boiler (a pot in a pot over boiling water).
+With that new level of comfort, you can make homemade English custard and great puddings in addition to this hollandaise sauce, to name only a few uses for a double boiler.

 Lemony Egg Sauce